-The school is following the attendance guidance issued by government.
-Where a child is expected and does not arrive the school will follow our attendance procedure and make contact with the family.
+The school will follow the attendance guidance issued by government and/or Local Authority.
+Where a child is expected and does not arrive, the school will follow our attendance procedure and make contact with the family.
 If contact is not possible by 9:30am the DSL must be informed.
 The DSL will attempt a range of methods to contact the parent and if necessary, arrange a home visit by the school or another appropriate agency.
-Where COVID-19 is impacting the local community, rates are rising and there may by government directive, a risk assessment will be undertaken to consider manage the implications of COVID-19 alongside other risks perceived to the child.
-The risk of COVID-19 does not override the duty on the school to ensure children and young people are safe for those attending school.

-Staff will be aware of increased risk during the Covid pandemic.
-The pressures on children and their families at this time are significant.
-There will be heightened awareness of family pressures through being contained in a small area, poverty, and financial or health anxiety.
+Staff are aware of increased pressures on children and their families, when routines are changed and children have to work at home.
+There will be heightened awareness of family pressures through being contained in a smaller area, poverty, and financial or health anxiety.
 These areas should be considered in the setting of any work for children to undertake at home (including recognising the impact of online learning - see below).
+Laptops and resources may need to be loaned, if we are able to.

-Staff will be aware of the mental health of both children and their parents and carers, informing the DSL about any concerns.
-Negative experiences and distressing life events, such as the current circumstances, can affect the mental health of children and their parents.
+Staff will be aware of the mental health of both children and their parents/carers, informing the DSL about any concerns.
+Negative experiences and distressing life events, such as unplanned changes, emergencies and outbreaks, can affect the mental health of children and their parents.
 The school will continually review and support to ensure appropriate support is in place for them, using mental health and behaviour guidance.
-The guidance sets out how mental health issues can bring about changes in a child's behaviour or emotional state which can be displayed in a range of different ways, all of which could be an indication of an underlying problem.
+Changes in a child's behaviour or emotional state, which can be displayed in a range of different ways, could be an indication of an underlying problem.
 This can include for example being fearful or withdrawn; aggressive or oppositional; or excessive clinginess.
-Support for pupils in the current circumstances can include existing provision in the school (although this may be delivered in different ways, for example over the phone for those children still not attending provision) or from specialist staff or support services.
+Support for pupils in these circumstances may include existing provision in the school (although this may be delivered in different ways, for example over the phone or on TEAMS) or from specialist staff or support services.

-Incidences of Domestic Abuse are expected to significantly increase during the period of isolation as perpetrators will use this time as a "tool of coercive and controlling behaviour", and victims and their children are consistently more vulnerable during periods of societal stress see government guidance.
-Operation Encompass will continue as normal with notifications being sent to the school's email address encompass@hestersway.gloucs.sch.uk.
-For further information please contact Halah Shams El-Din on 01452 328953 or by email halah.shamsel din@gloucestershire.gov.uk
+Incidences of Domestic Abuse are expected to significantly increase during a period of isolation as perpetrators will use this time as a "tool of coercive and controlling behaviour", and victims and their children are consistently more vulnerable during periods of societal stress see government guidance.
+Operation Encompass will continue notifications being sent to the school's encompass email address.

-Young people have been, and will continue to be, using the internet more during this period.
+Young people will continue to be using the internet more during this period.
 The school may also use online approaches to deliver training or support.
 Staff will be aware of the signs and signals of cyberbullying and other risks online and apply the same child-centred safeguarding practices as when children were learning at the school.
 The school continues to ensure appropriate filters and monitors are in place.
-Our governing body will review arrangements to ensure they remain appropriate.
-The school has taken on board guidance from the UK Safer Internet Centre on safe remote learning and guidance for safer working practice from the Safer Recruitment Consortium.
+Our Governing Board will review arrangements to ensure they remain appropriate.
+The school has taken on board guidance and use the South West Learning Grid filtering and monitoring systems.

-Staff have discussed the risk that professional boundaries could slip during this exceptional period and been reminded of the school's code of conduct and importance of using school systems to communicate with children and their families.
+Staff's code of conduct, safer working practise and the importance of using school systems to communicate with children and their families, remains in place.

 Children and young people accessing remote learning receive guidance.
+School emails will be set up for school's online monitoring.
 Parents and carers have information via the website about keeping children safe online with peers, the school, other education offers they may access and the wider internet community.
 We have set out the school's approach, including the sites children will be asked to access and set out who from the school (if anyone) their child is going to be interacting with online.
-Parents have been offered the following links:
+Parents have the access to the following links: